mcsoto/cosmos/readme.md

 With the advent of the Cosmos 0.12 VM,
 - It's still in alpha.
+- It does not rely on other languages to build.
 - C++ VM released.
 Parser is still built in Cosmos(!) itself.
 - The VM is based on the WAM, as it provides a set of bytecode instructions for Prolog.
 Temporary variables are not used.
 See original WAM paper.
 - The parser makes use of an intermediary language, "CWAM". `Put(Var(0), 1)` translates to `put_variable 0,1`.
 - This has missing features, however, it's already more than (raw) Prolog.
 Again, this was uploaded only to give the language a basis.
 - It has its own license.
+- Does not rely on other Prolog implementations.
 - For language samples, see test examples.